 Article 408 of the existing license discusses the construction of fish passage at the Stevens Creek Project, which was proposed to be initiated subsequent to the completion of a fishway at the downstream Augusta Project.
-Since that time, USFWS and NMFS have been working with downstream federal agencies and licensees on the timing and implementation of fish passage structures at downstream dams.
-More specifically, the USFWS and NMFS submitted a preliminary fishway prescription for the Augusta Project in 2004 that included a vertical slot fishway on the Georgia side of the river.
-Based on comments received from the City of Augusta, and additional evaluation and review by the USFWS and NMFS, the fishway prescription was modified to include a vertical slot fishway on the South Carolina side of the Savannah River.
-Negotiations between the USFWS and NMFS and the City of Augusta are ongoing and construction of the fishway has not been initiated.
-Fish passage in the lower portion of the

-Savannah River is also contingent on fish passage at the New Savannah Bluff Lock and Dam (NSBLD), which is currently undergoing legal proceedings.
-No updated timeline for downstream fish passage installation is known at this time.
+Since that time, USFWS and NMFS have been working with downstream federal agencies and dam-owners on the timing and implementation of fish passage structures at downstream dams.
+Construction of the fishway at the Augusta Project has not yet been initiated.
+Fish passage in the lower portion of the Savannah River is also contingent on fish passage at the New Savannah Bluff Lock and Dam (NSBLD), which is currently undergoing legal proceedings.

 Given the ongoing fish passage proceedings in the basin, DESC proposes to maintain the Fish Passage TWC that was created during the relicensing through the post-filing and license implementation process or until fish passage at the Stevens Creek Project is satisfied under Section 18 of the FPA, whichever comes first.
-The purpose of this would be to inform the timing, siting and implementation of fishways that may be prescribed for the Stevens Creek Project during the new license term.
-DESC understands that downstream flow patterns and fish communities may change after implementation of passage at downstream facilities.
-Additionally, data collected after the implementation of downstream facilities can be used to inform fish passage design and placement at the Stevens Creek Project.
+The purpose of this would be to inform the timing, siting, and implementation of fishways that may be prescribed for the Stevens Creek Project during the new license term.
+The Fish Passage TWC has been consulting through the relicensing process to develop a Fish Passage AMP that outlines the general objectives of the group, baseline information, target species, implementation methodology, and schedule.
+The draft Stevens Creek Fish Passage AMP has been included in Appendix E-4.